Zero Kubernetes Secrets Architecture¶

 Webhook cert stored in cloudtaser-operator-certs K8s Secret |

-Webhook cert stored in vault, served from memory |
+Webhook cert stored in OpenBao, served from memory |

-| Broker token stored in a K8s Secret | Broker token stored in vault, loaded into memory |
+| Broker token stored in a K8s Secret | Broker token stored in OpenBao, loaded into memory |

-| etcd contains CloudTaser TLS private keys | etcd contains no CloudTaser secrets |
+| etcd contains cloudtaser TLS private keys | etcd contains no cloudtaser secrets |

 kubectl get secret exposes operator credentials |

-kubectl get secret returns nothing CloudTaser-related |
+kubectl get secret returns nothing cloudtaser-related |

 | Cert rotation requires Secret update + rollout | Cert rotation is in-memory, no restart needed |

-| Audit requires K8s audit policy configuration | All access logged in vault audit log automatically |
+| Audit requires K8s audit policy configuration | All access logged in OpenBao audit log automatically |

 Trust boundaries: